skyajal/rpi4-docker/README.md

 ```

 #### **(Optional)** Disable the default bridge
-To disable the default bridge `docker0`, create or edit the file`/etc/docker/daemon.json` with the following setting.
+To disable the default bridge `docker0`, create a new file`/etc/docker/daemon.json` with the following setting.
 Do not do this if you want to keep
 the default docker bridge.
+Please note this step is optional and it assumes you have created a user-defined bridge as noted above this section.
+If you have not created or do not want a user-defined bridge, skip this step.
+If daemon.json already exists, be sure to add commas as needed for the json config.
 ```json
 {
    "bridge": "none"